<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=656789255406301&amp;ev=PageView&amp;noscript=1">

 Integration bots.

-To overcome the known limitations of traditional RPA, a new variant of robots is entering the market - integration bots.
+To overcome the known limitations of traditional RPA, a new variant of robots are entering the market - integration bots.
 When process optimisation requires automated information exchange between systems with rudimental APIs, these bots use systems UI to access data.
 We are not talking here only about old mainframes and legacy systems, many service-based software tools consider UI as their primary communication channel and therefore care little about providing API-based access.
 In this context, integration bots play the role of APIs.

 Professional bots.

 More organisations have realised that the idea of citizen developers building bots is not as simple as it might sound.
 Firstly, no-code software tools are almost always very limiting in their capabilities.
 Drag-and-drop can deal with relatively straightforward processes, but for anything more complex, coding is still required.
 Secondly, turning business users into citizen developers need considerable cultural changes and training.
 'Everybody can be a developer', claims Charles Lamanna, the CVP of the Citizen Developer Platform at Microsoft.
 Sounds too good to be true, at least, yet.
-And finally, it's one thing to develop robots for your personal use and an entirely different one for the whole organisation.
+And finally, it's one thing to develop robots for your personal use and an entirely different one, for the whole organisation.
 Numerous risks should be addressed, such as security, data privacy and access control, governance, standards, quality and much more.
 To resolve the above concerns, some vendors approach robotic automation from a slightly different angle.
 Their bots are created by professional software developers rather than business users.
 These professional bots deal with very complex processes and can be developed faster and often significantly cheaper than the traditional ones.
-Moreover, these robots are more stable and robust, and if anything goes wrong, support is usually a part of the delivery package.
+Moreover, these robots are more stable and robust, and if anything goes wrong, the support is usually a part of the delivery package.

 "CIOs should approach automation deployments holistically, with both APIs or RPA serving an integral role in the process,"